 Second, creationists are generally adamant that the flood would have been extremely violent, with ridiculously strong currents that carried sediment and debris for hundreds or even thousands of miles.
 So even if we accept that animals were living in these taxonomic groups, surely some of them would have been swept up by the flood and deposited into a different group.
 How exactly did a flood as violent as the one that creationists describe preserve such a perfect order?

 Third, we still have the problem that the fossils of these groups can be found at the same sites.
 Again, you can go to a site, dig a hole, and observe the changes as you go down.
 Indeed, we find fossils of all of the major groups that we have been talking about from all over the world.
-So we know that they lived in the same areas, because we find their fossils in the same areas.
+So we know that they lived in the same areas, because we find their fossils in the same areas (just at different time periods).

 This brings me to the next major problem.
 As I explained at the start of this post, we would expect a flood to either form a massive layer that contains most of the fossils (from a flash flood), or many stacked layers (from dead animals slowly settling out), but we know that the fossils weren’t formed from animals slowly settling out because of all the footprints, nests, etc. that could not have formed underwater.
 This leaves us with the flash flood model, but that model shouldn’t have formed stacks of fossils.
 So how do we get the stacks?